 Swayne Hall has remained in service as the symbol and spirit of the beginning of the college.
-Foster Hall, erected for girls and teachers in 1869, was the first building added after the college was chartered.
-Stone Hall, for boys and teachers, was built the next year.
-Other buildings were added during the institution's first hundred years.
+Foster Hall, erected for women and single female faculty in 1869, was the first building added after the college was chartered.
+Stone Hall, for men and single male faculty, was built the following year.
+Eighteen (18) additional buildings were added during the institution's first hundred years.
 At the conclusion of its centennial observance, the campus included 21 major buildings and more than 12 residential buildings for faculty and staff.

-The training of leaders has been the continuing mission of the college.
+The development and training of leaders has been the continuing mission of the college.
 An outline for collegiate level coursework first appeared in the catalog for the year 1890.
 In 1895, the first class graduated with the bachelor's degree.